pacman82/arrow-odbc-py/Readme.md

 Fill Apache Arrow arrays from ODBC data sources.
 This crate is build on top of the [`arrow`](https://pypi.org/project/arrow/) Python package and [`arrow-odbc`](https://crates.io/crates/arrow-odbc) Rust crate and enables you to read the data of an ODBC data source as sequence of Apache Arrow record batches.

+## State

+I am writing this mainly to learn how to exchange Arrow Arrays via the C Interface between Rust and Python.
+If you happen to know how this is supposed to work your review and contribution would be highly welcome (not that it wouldn't otherwise).

+Users looking for a mature solution for bulk fetching data from ODBC data sources in Python should also take a look at [`turbodbc`](https://github.com/blue-yonder/turbodbc) which has a helpful community and seen a lot more battle testing than this.
+Also this Python package is more narrow in Scope (which is a fancy way of saying it has less features), as it is only concerned with bulk fetching Arrow Arrays and nothing else.

 ## About Arrow

 > [Apache Arrow](https://arrow.apache.org/) defines a language-independent columnar memory format for flat and hierarchical data, organized for efficient analytic operations on modern hardware like CPUs and GPUs.
 The Arrow memory format also supports zero-copy reads for lightning-fast data access without serialization overhead.